RichWolff/brigit_takehome_technical/README.md

     │                         generated with `pip freeze > requirements.txt`
     ├── transform_data.py  <- Transformations used to produce processed data.
 Will use the file in raw/loan_tape.csv.
     │
-    └── environment.yml    <- Environment file saved from conda used for this analysis.
+    ├── environment.yml    <- Environment file saved from conda used for this analysis.
+    │
+    └─  utils              <- Custom utilities developed for reuse during this project.

 --------